Assessing the Effects of Monetary Shocks on Macroeconomic Stars: A SMUC-IV Framework: Empirical Analysis

 In this paper, we use the orthogonal monetary policy surprise series developed by \citet{bauer2023reassessment} as our external instrument.
 This series identifies monetary policy shocks from high-frequency asset price movements in narrow windows around policy announcements.
 High-frequency interest rate changes around FOMC announcements are a common tool for identifying monetary policy effects, but recent studies have questioned their exogeneity and relevance as instruments, particularly for estimating macroeconomic impacts \citep[e.g.,][]{ramey2016macroeconomic,miranda2021transmission}.
 For instance, monetary policy surprises may be correlated with publicly available macroeconomic and financial data released before FOMC announcements.
 To address these concerns, \citet{bauer2023reassessment} (i) expand the set of monetary policy events to include speeches by the Federal Reserve Chair---roughly doubling the number of announcements---and (ii) orthogonalize the resulting surprises with respect to pre-announcement macroeconomic and financial data to account for predictability via the ``Fed response to news" channel.
+In Section~\ref{sec:Robustness checks}, we also conduct a robustness analysis by considering an alternative instrument in our application, and we find that our main empirical results remain robust under this alternative choice of instrument.